 |Trigger Pulls:||Double Action: 7 ibs.
 13 oz.
 Single Action: 1 lb., 12 oz. as measured, my Lyman trigger pull gauge|

 |Grips:||Synthetic boot-style.
 Hogue grips shown on test example|

 |Sights:||Notch rear, serrated ramp front|

-This is my personal gun and as such shows a bit of wear, here and there…
+This is my personal gun.
+It shows a bit of wear, here and there.

 Another bullet hole is hidden under the revolver.
 This group was alright and would suffice for very close range defense, but the 125-grain +P load was a bit better: